-The Selene Webb (née Mills) Memorial Bursary Fund supports those whose financial situation would prevent them from attending our courses without assistance, particularly music students and those setting out on a career in music.
+The Selene Webb (née Mills) Memorial Bursary Fund supports those whose financial situation would prevent them from attending our courses without assistance, particularly music and dance students and those setting out on a career in music.
 However, our funds are limited and dependent upon donations from benefactors.
 Only rarely are we able to give full scholarships, to cover the full course fees.
 Applicants should be prepared, if possible, to pay some or most of the cost themselves.

 Applicants are encouraged to seek help from their local authorities, schools, colleges and sponsors, and to undertake fund-raising activities such as giving concerts.
-Course costs can be reduced by self-catering for some meals, or by staying with friends in Hitchin.

 What our Bursary students say…